anouarjlidi/AgateApps/README.md

 You need to be sure that your webserver points to every domain name set up in the parameters, see [the default app/config/parameters.yml.dist file](app/config/parameters.yml) to know what domains are used.

-If all your domains end with `esteren.dev` (which is the best "domain mirroring" to setup your dev environment), the web entry point will be automatically set up to `app_dev.php`.
+You can set up the app on both Nginx and Apache, thanks to the [vhosts](docs/vhosts.md) provided by the docs.

-### Fixtures (if you don't have a proper database)
+### Fixtures (if you don't have a proper database export to be imported)

 If you don't have a prod database export, load the fixtures in your database: